Undesirable Memorization in Large Language Models: A Survey: Influencing factors and dynamics of memorization

 As simple sequences, such as repeated patterns or numbers, are easily memorized by models but often lack substantive content or sensitive information, distinguishing the memorization of these trivial sequences from more complex and meaningful ones would be essential. \citet{duan2024uncovering} observed that data with lower \emph{z-complexity}\footnote{Z-complexity is a way to measure how much temporary memory (workspace) a computer needs to generate a specific output using the shortest possible instructions.
 Unlike \emph{Kolmogorov complexity}, which only looks at the length of the instructions, Z-complexity also considers the memory used during the process.} leads to faster decreases in training loss, as more compressible patterns are memorized more quickly.
 They further demonstrated that strings of varying complexity exhibit distinct memorization curves, with lower-complexity strings being memorized more easily even for smaller repeats, following a log-linear relationship in memorization probability.
+This is indirectly supported by the study of \citet{arnold-2025-memorization} on the memorization as a function of ``Intrinsic Dimension''\footnote{Intrinsic dimension is the minimum number of variables (or degrees of freedom) needed to describe the essential structure of a dataset or a model’s representations.}, observing a negative correlation for the low-duplicated data points group.